 Everything about me felt fuzzy, blurred around the edges.
 I blinked my bleary eyes open and shut.
 We were outside, I realized.
 There was gleaming, clean snow on the ground.
-The sky above us was slathered thickly with a bright cobalt blue of a moon-lit midnight.
+The sky above us was slathered thickly with the bright cobalt blue of a moon-lit midnight.

 I was slumped against the back of a Mungo’s ambulance, a shock blanket wrapped around me.
 My mouth was dry.
 Yuck, it tasted like something had died inside it.
 Shouldn’t morning breath be reserved for — oh, I don’t know — the mornings?

 “Oh good, you’re awake.”
 I looked down to see an older dude in Healer robes, crouched on the ground, his warm fingers checking my pulse.
 He looked better fitted to be working at some New Age spa then a hospital.
 His hair was buttery blonde and slicked back with so much hair gel, his head was glowing like a second moon.

 We seemed to be in the outdoor park right outside the muggle Ministry entrance.
 All around me, there were other people being treated in Mungo ambulances by bustling people in white uniforms.
 Sirens were flashing, glazing everything in eerie red and blue light.
 It was hard to make out who was who amidst all the people reuniting, chatting, hugging...
 Where was Aidan?
 Dom?
 Potter?